Zimbabwe's Robert Mugabe granted immunity, military says

 The former leader has been accused of ordering a string of massacres in the early to mid-1980s in opposition strongholds to consolidate his power, in which up to 20,000 people were killed.

-He has also long been accused of corruption and criticized for living a lavish lifestyle, as his government drove the once-prosperous nation into economic ruin and poverty.
+He has also long been accused of corruption to finance his lavish lifestyle, as his government drove the once-prosperous nation into economic ruin and poverty.

 Mugabe had spent a week negotiating his departure with the military since the country's army seized control in the capital, Harare, and placed the leader under house arrest.